Web Design Basics: Architecture, Layout And Purpose

 by Christopher Berkley, Content Marketing Manager at Hudson Valley Public Relations

-In an increasingly digital society, it’s imperative for businesses to have a website where customers and clients can go to find information.
+In an increasingly digital society, it’s imperative for businesses to have a website design where customers and clients can go to find information.
 Having a website is crucial for digital marketing, to increase visibility, provide contact information and make a business accessible outside of regular business hours.
 Smart web design helps businesses and individuals get the most out of their website and maximize return on investment.

 Getting Started.
 The availability of content management systems (CMS) means that anyone can create a website with relative ease.
 WordPress is one of the most commonly used and the best for most applications.
 For a nominal fee WordPress allows users to create their own independent website with the domain name (URL, web address) of their choice.
 The URL should be easy to use and adequately describe the site’s purpose.